Cabinetry

 For the better part of a decade, white kitchens ruled everything.
 Open any design magazine or scroll through Pinterest and it was wall-to-wall white shaker cabinets.
 And look, white kitchens are beautiful.
 Nobody's arguing that.

 But something's been shifting.
-Here at Ultimate Kitchen and Bath, we've watched more and more homeowners in Boca Raton and across South Florida gravitate toward brown cabinetry—deep espresso, warm walnut, rich chestnut, lighter oak.
-It's not a subtle trend either.
+Here at Ultimate Kitchen & Bath, we've watched more and more homeowners in Boca Raton and across South Florida gravitate toward brown cabinetry: deep espresso, warm walnut, rich chestnut, lighter oak.
+It's not a subtle trend, either.
+The National Association of Realtors reported that wood cabinets edged out white for the first time in years heading into 2026, with medium-toned woods leading the way.
 It's a full-on movement, and frankly, we think it's long overdue.

 Earthy Tones Are Having a Moment